waldrain/waldrain.github.io/moniwonig.md

 - restore the original ferroli circulation pump
 - move mirror, shelf and cupboard out of the way
+- take down the battery from the stairwell wall
+- move the PV system on the stairwell wall
 - prepare air vent holes in treppenhaus wall
 - build arduino voltage controlled switch
 - prepare electrical installation